Why Private Investigators use Drones in the UK

 While perhaps not one of the more stereotypical reasons that you might think to hire a private investigator, when people go missing PIs are often asked to help find them; this includes search and rescue cases.

-Drones come into their element in cases where large areas of land need to be searched.
-Particularly if a person is thought to be injured or incapacitated, finding them as quickly as possible may prove to be key to their survival.
-Drones are perfect in such cases and are not typically slowed by terrain which might be difficult to access on foot.
+Drones come into their element when large areas of land must be searched.
+Particularly if a person is thought to be injured or incapacitated, finding them swiftly can be vital to their survival.
+Drones excel in these cases, as they're not typically slowed by terrain which might be challenging to access on foot.

 3. Scene inspections

 Another area where private investigators use drones is during scene inspections for insurance investigations.
-Whether the case concerns a road traffic collision, natural disaster or damage caused by fire, obtaining an aerial view over a scene can often help to bring the elements into perspective and paint a clearer picture in so doing.
+Whether the case concerns a road traffic collision, natural disaster, or damage caused by fire, obtaining an aerial view over a scene often helps bring the elements into perspective and paints a clearer picture.

 4. To gather evidence of trespassing

-Trespassing can be a nuisance for many land owners, especially when it is accompanied with other hostile acts such as petty crime or vandalism.
-In such cases we can use drones to gather clear evidence of trespassing or anti social behaviour, and clearly demonstrate that a subject was accessing our client’s land without their consent.
+Trespassing can be a nuisance for many landowners, especially when accompanied by hostile acts such as petty crime or vandalism.
+In these situations, drones provide effective private property surveillance, gathering clear evidence of trespassing or anti-social behaviour, and clearly demonstrating that a subject was accessing our client’s land without consent.

 5. For safety and security

-Where drones are used during surveillance, our goal is to be discreet and for the subject not to notice the drone hovering above them.
-During close protection or counter surveillance cases however, drones can be used to gather evidence overtly.
-Overt use of a drone would mean deliberately allowing the subject to see that they are being observed by the device.
+Where drones are used during surveillance, our goal is to remain discreet and unnoticed.
+During close protection or counter-surveillance operations, however, drones may be used overtly.
+Overt drone use deliberately allows the subject to see they are being observed by the device.

-If a person knows that they are doing something they shouldn’t, a drone hovering ominously in front of them can act as a great visual deterrent.
+If a person is knowingly engaged in wrongdoing, a drone hovering ominously in front of them can act as a strong visual deterrent.

-Monitoring the perimeter of guarded areas can also be aided by drones.
+Monitoring perimeters of guarded areas can also be effectively aided by drones.

 6. To catch fly tippers

-Many land owners in the UK are left to deal with the mess left behind by fly tippers.
-Fly tipping creates a nuisance and often enormous clean up bills for land owners.
+Many landowners in the UK are forced to deal with mess left behind by fly tippers.
+Fly tipping creates nuisance and often enormous clean-up costs for landowners.

-Fly tipped rubbish has been known to contain building waste, contaminated waste, broken glass, asbestos, used syringes, toxic chemicals and other hazardous substances.
+Fly-tipped rubbish frequently includes building waste, contaminated materials, broken glass, asbestos, used syringes, toxic chemicals, and other hazardous substances.

-If a piece of land is subject to ongoing fly tipping then a detective agency may be called in to monitor the area through the use of surveillance and/or covert monitoring devices.
+If land is subject to ongoing fly tipping, a detective agency may be brought in to monitor the area using surveillance and covert monitoring devices.

-Catching fly tippers in rural areas is often challenging, and drones can sometimes be used to catch fly tippers during these investigations.
+Catching fly tippers in rural areas can be challenging, and drones can be particularly effective in helping investigators catch offenders in the act.

 7. Gathering evidence of theft

-If you suspect that someone might be stealing from you, then an experienced private investigator may be able to gather evidence using a drone.
-In certain situations and especially in rural areas; a drone may be able to gather images which might be impossible to obtain using conventional surveillance techniques.
+If you suspect someone might be stealing from you, an experienced private investigator can gather evidence using a drone.
+Especially in rural or remote locations, drones can collect crucial photographic or video evidence which might otherwise be impossible to capture using conventional surveillance techniques.

 Disadvantages to using drones

-While we could write an entire article about the advantages of using drones during private investigations, it’s important to be aware of their limitations and potential drawbacks in some cases.
+While we could write an entire article on the advantages of drones, it’s important to acknowledge their limitations and potential drawbacks.

 Noise created by drones